dflook/terraform-github-actions/terraform-validate/README.md

 * `TERRAFORM_PRE_RUN`

-  A set of commands that will be ran prior to `terraform init`.
+  A set of commands that will be run prior to `terraform init`.
 This can be used to customise the environment before running terraform.

   The runtime environment for these actions is subject to change in minor version releases.
 If using this environment variable, specify the minor version of the action to use.